oracle/weblogic-monitoring-exporter/config_coordinator/README.md

  ## Copyright

- Copyright (c) 2017, 2019, Oracle Corporation and/or its affiliates.
-All rights reserved.
+ Copyright (c) 2017, 2020, Oracle Corporation and/or its affiliates.
+ Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.